tomfulton/grunt-umbraco-package/README.md

 #### url
 **type:** string | **required**
 The URL of your package, for the package manifest.

+#### requirements
+**type:** json: {type: 'strict', major: 7, minor: 6, patch: 0} |  **optional**
+The minimum Umbraco Version requirement.
+Leaving any of the version fields empty will default to '0'.
+Leaving the 'type' field empty will default to 'strict'.

 #### license
 **type:** string | **required**